Espoo Cultural Centre Info

 Public transport

-Further information from Helsinki Region Transport(external link)
+Further information from Helsinki Region Transport(external link, opens in a new window)

 Espoo Cultural Centre’s cafe-restaurant Café Molli offers tasty and nutritious lunches, a rich selection of different cafeteria products, excellent pre-event and interval refreshments, drinks and special diets.